- Business and Employment»

 A poll of some of Britain's biggest businesses, such as HSBC, Santander, KPMG and Procter & Gamble, found widespread despair with the quality of potential recruits.

 There is a great need for preparing young people with good work habits.
 Students need to be taught such things as honesty, punctuality, regular attendance, productivity, and conscientiousness.
 Mom and Dad...and Grandpa and Grandma...are you listening?
+Allow your kids to fail.
+Don't blame them for failures but analyze these failures as opportunities for them to learn.

 Work is problem-oriented, flexible, and organized in teams; labor is not a cost but an investment.
 Think of the Island teams in Maldives that build boats or the multi-skilled Island Teams hired by contractors to build entire bungalow units at Resorts.